beezecheanz/My-coding-Portfolio/_posts/2024-05-16-Perlin-Noise.md

 # Perlin Noise

 In class we looked into "random walkers", using Perlin noise and randomness to make things move around in an area.
 In the session, we worked towards making interesting patterns and effects using these techniques.
-I mainly focused on using Perlin Noise over actual randomness.
+I mainly focused on using Perlin Noise over actual randomness as it is easier to make something look nice with noise.
+This is because randomness can be slightly overwhelming to a viewer and is harder to make like a creature wandering around and making decisions.

 ### Simple Random Walker
 This was written in class, following along with a tutorial but changing things like variables and colours to my own preferences.
 This one makes a line of colurful dots slowly meander its way around the screen, leaving a faint trail behind it.